 Perhaps the only positive thing that can come from this ruling from a plaintiff’s perspective is that it makes an employer’s subrogation claim against certain tort recoveries less likely.
 Unfortunately, the reason for this is that the total recovery will have been diminished to the point that the plaintiff has not been made whole.
 At the same time, it may provoke some employers to more actively exercise their right to intervene in such lawsuits so as to protect their subrogation rights.
 If they are not at fault, they have a legitimate claim to recover what they have paid in workers’ compensation benefits from the liable party.
 However, their chance of doing so is substantially reduced if that party is permitted to slander them in court without them being present to defend themselves.
 This means that we will likely see more employers take active roles in their employee’s suits against third parties—assuming the legal expenses are worth it to them.
 Time will tell whether that assumption will be justified in enough cases to protect injured workers from the worst consequences of this latest ruling.

 Contact a Georgia Workers’ Compensation Attorney Today

 If you are injured on the job, you have a right to workers’ compensation.
 In light of recent developments, getting the maximum amount in workers’ compensation payments you can get by law is even more important, because the possibility of recovering your full damages in court is now diminished.
 Do not get squeezed from both sides.
-Let the workers’ compensation experts at the Bader Law Firm, LLC handle your case to maximize your settlement.
+Let the workers’ compensation experts at the Bader Scott Injury Lawyers handle your case to maximize your settlement.
 Call us for a free case review.
 We will help determine the value of your workers’ compensation claim, and we will fight to make sure you get what you deserve.
 If you have a third party personal injury claim, we can provide references from our deep network in the legal community to assist you with that as well.